galib19/galib19.github.io/_projects/ImageToImage2021.md

 The goal of this project is to generate colored images from sketches using a generative model.
 Conditional GAN-based architecture is incorporated to accomplish the goal.
-Basically, this project is motivated by the renowned paper -- [Image-to-image translation with conditional adversarial networks (Isola et al.)](https://openaccess.thecvf.com/content_cvpr_2017/papers/Isola_Image-To-Image_Translation_With_CVPR_2017_paper.pdf).
-The architecture and guidelines suggested by the the paper is incorporated in to this project.
+Basically, this project is motivated by the renowned CVPR 2017 paper -- [Image-to-image translation with conditional adversarial networks (Isola et al.)](https://openaccess.thecvf.com/content_cvpr_2017/papers/Isola_Image-To-Image_Translation_With_CVPR_2017_paper.pdf).
+The architecture and guidelines suggested by the the paper is incorporated into this project.

 Specifically, this project aims at generating images from edges/sketches.
 Given, edge image representation and